Seafood Buying Guide

 Local markets and fishmongers are prime sources of fresh seafood.
 They have a wealth of knowledge to match the freshness of their products and generally have fresher and more transparent offerings compared to big-box grocery stores and more fish options.
 They typically label their products more clearly and maintain direct relationships with local fishermen, ensuring you receive the highest-quality seafood.

 Ask if the seafood has been treated with chemicals like sodium tripolyphosphate or salt, which can degrade seafood, making it seem fresher.
 Knowing the percentage of added moisture in your seafood can also be helpful, as it may affect the final product's taste and texture.
-They tend to love talking about their craft and doing so may reward you with the freshest, highest-quality cuts of fish.
+They tend to love talking about their craft, which may reward you with the freshest, highest-quality cuts of fish.
 And often, they'll give you bonus tips for storing and cooking whatever you buy.

 The downside is that they're only available to consumers in coastal towns, meaning they're a non-starter for a little over half of the US population.
 That's where supermarkets and online retailers come in…